udifuchs/icc-brightness/README.md

 ## Introduction

-This tool is a work-around for displays whose brightness contol is not supported by the linux kernel.
-It preforms well on OLED displays, since these have very dark black point and their power consumption is relative to the brightness of the viewed content.
+This tool is a work-around for displays whose brightness control is not supported by the linux kernel.
+It performs well on OLED displays, since these have very dark black point and their power consumption is relative to the brightness of the viewed content.